panoply/vscode-liquid/readme.md

 # Snippets

 Liquid snippets are supported in this extension.
 The filter and tag snippets were originally forked from [vscode-liquid-snippets](https://github.com/killalau/vscode-liquid-snippets).
-The snippets provided by this extension do not trim (`{%-`) based tag delimiters, you can instead leverage the liquid formatting rule of `delimiterTrims` for controlling this.
+The snippets provided do not expose trim (`{%-`) delimiters and you can instead leverage the liquid formatting rule of `delimiterTrims` for controlling this.

 > **Note**&nbsp;
 > You can also invoke tag completions by typing `%` which will automatically trigger a completion list.

 # Extension Conflicts

-If you are using alternative extensions such as the Shopify Liquid or Liquid Languages Support extension then you may run into some issues.
-The conflicts which may be incurred will be caused because these extensions also target Liquid grammars.
+If you are using alternative extensions such as the Shopify Liquid (Theme Check) or Liquid Languages Support extension then you may run into some issues.
+The conflicts incurred will be caused because these extensions also target Liquid grammars and offer similar capabilities.

 The vscode marketplace has 3 different extensions for Liquid support:

 - **Liquid**
 - Liquid Languages Support
-- Shopify Liquid
+- Shopify Liquid (Theme Check)

 This extension uses the **Liquid** display name and is considered the official Liquid extension for vscode.

 ### Liquid Languages Support

 If you are using or have installed the [Liquid Languages Support](https://marketplace.visualstudio.com/items?itemName=neilding.language-liquid) extension then it is recommended that you either uninstall or disable it.
 The Liquid Languages Support extension is not maintained and the grammars are mostly obsolete.
-Using it along side this extension and Shopify Liquid is problematic, boycott it, as it does nothing but increase the editors startup time.
+Using it along side this extension is problematic, boycott it, as it does nothing but increase the editors startup time.

-### Shopify Liquid
+### Shopify Liquid (Theme Check)

-If you are using or have installed [Shopify Liquid](https://marketplace.visualstudio.com/items?itemName=Shopify.theme-check-vscode) then you _may_ need to choose (or alternate) between the Shopify Liquid extension and this extension.
-The Shopify Liquid extension is for Shopify projects (specifically themes).
+If you are using or have installed [Shopify Liquid (Theme Check)](https://marketplace.visualstudio.com/items?itemName=Shopify.theme-check-vscode) then you _may_ need to choose (or alternate) between the Shopify Liquid (Theme Check )extension and this extension.
+The Shopify Liquid (Theme Check) extension is for Shopify projects (specifically themes) but tends to create a lot of noise.

-The capabilities made available by Shopify Liquid are nice but they come with limitations as the extension (Shopify Liquid) does not support Windows and its LSP (Language Server) implementation requires Ruby to function making it rather resource heavy and exhaustive on your machine.
+The capabilities made available by Shopify Liquid (Theme Check) are nice but they come with limitations as that extension does not support Windows and its LSP (Language Server) implementation requires Ruby to function making it rather resource heavy and exhaustive on your machine.
 Though the extra features like validations do indeed help in _some_ cases, they are specific to Shopify themes and not much use outside of that.
+If you require linting features maybe consider running their CLI solution.

 _Capabilities available in the future release (Liquify) support all current features of the Shopify Liquid extension._